 EXECUTIVE BRANCH20 ILCS 301/Art.
 30

 (20 ILCS 301/) Substance Use Disorder Act.

 (20 ILCS 301/Art.
 30 heading)

 20 ILCS 301/30-5

 (a) For purposes of this Section, "patient" means any person who is

-receiving or has received intervention, treatment or aftercare services under
+receiving or has received early intervention, treatment, or other recovery support services under

 or privileges guaranteed by law, the Constitution of the United States of